WOLF'S DEN

 This is general information and is not set in stone.
 Any questions or concerns about specific breeds, care, or handling please ask.

-Yes, mini pigs are about 95% hypo allergentic...a very few will develop super dry skin and have dander, extremly sensitive people will have a reaction to that dander.
+Yes, mini pigs are about 95% hypo allergenic...a very few will develop super dry skin and have dander, extremely sensitive people will have a reaction to that dander.
 It is however much easier to avoid and prevent in mini pigs then in many other pets as they have hair, NOT fur, just as we do.

 Why should I bother to spay or neuter?